OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-communications-mesh.md

 This command takes an `input.mp4` input file, processes the video as `rawvideo`, uses the Mesh's Muxer to send the data to `192.168.1.100` IP address on port `8000` with `st20` payload type, protocol type `auto`, `hd720` video size, `30` frames per second (frame rate), onto socket name `my_socket` with socket's interface ID set to `2`.
 Output is saved to `output.mcm` file.

-## FFmpeg Intel® Media Communications Mesh Demuxer Plugin
+## FFmpeg Media Communications Mesh Demuxer Plugin

 The Mesh's Demuxer plugin for FFmpeg is designed to handle the reception of media data over a network using various protocols and payload types.
 Below are the input parameters that can be configured for the Mesh's Demuxer plugin.